urbanairship/passtools-python/README.md

 ```

 And finally, you can download the pass...
-(the file _must_ have a ".pkpass' extension to be properly handled when delivered to your customer's iOS device.)
+(the file _must_ have a '.pkpass' extension to be properly handled when delivered to your customer's iOS device.)

 ```python
 new_pass.download("/tmp/Marie_Lie.pkpass")